arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### The data
 @sage

-First, we need to load the python modules we'll be using:
+First, we need to load the python modules we'll be using (this block of code will run automatically):

 <div class="python_data_init">
 <lia-keep>